ccTCP/RFC/RFC-eventhook.md

 ### `eventhook.enable(ehook)`

 #### Summary
-This will enable the eventhook, allowing registered listeners to receive all incoming events
+This will enable the eventhook, allowing registered listeners to receive all incoming events.

 #### Parameters
-- `ehook` The object itself
+- `ehook` The object itself.

 #### Returns
 - nothing